edbennett/web-novice/_episodes/01-introduction.md

 keypoints:
 - "A protocol is a standard for communicating data across a network.
 A port is a number to identify which program should process a network connection."
 - "HTTP is the protocol originally designed for requesting and receiving Web pages, but now also used as the basis for a variety of APIs.
 HTTPS is the encrypted version of HTTP."
+- "Every page on the world wide web is identified with a URL or Uniform Resource Locator."
 - "A request is how you tell a server what you want to see.
 A response will either give you what you asked for, or tell you why the server can't do that.
 Both requests and responses have a header, and optionally a body."
 - "We can make requests and receive responses, as well as see their headers, using `curl`."
 ---

+First introduced to the world in 1991, the World Wide Web brought together three key ideas:

+1. The use of HTML (Hypertext Markup Language) documents which could container hyperlinks to other documents (or different parts of the same document).
+These could reference documents located on any web server in the world.
+2. That every file on the world wide web would have a unique URL (Uniform Resource Locator).
+3. The Hypertext Transfer Protocol (HTTP) that is used to transfer data from the web server to the requesting client.

-Since its introduction to the world in 1991, the World Wide Web has gone from the toy of computer scientists and particle physicists to a dominant part of everyday life for billions of people.
+Since then it has gone from the toy of computer scientists and particle physicists to a dominant part of everyday life for billions of people.
 It has gradually consumed many services that were previously separate online services, or not available on the Internet at all.
-Since the mid-2000s, the Web has increasingly been used to go beyond its traditional usage of serving web pages to browsers, instead serving data to and accepting instructions from applications that can make use of it.
+Since the mid-2000s, the Web has increasingly been used to go beyond its traditional usage of serving web pages to browsers.
+The same HTTP protocol which once served static HTML pages and images is now used to send dynamic content generating on the fly by other computer programs.

 These Application Programming Interfaces (APIs) provide incredible amounts of structured data, as well as the ability to control things that may previously